Daniel-Halls/NFACT/README.md

 - mask_threshold*.nii.gz: Volume nii component.
 Binary mask of thresholded components
 - *.gii: Surface gii component.
 Components are not thresholded
 - threshold_*.gii: Surface gii component.
 Components are thresholded by zscoring to remove noise
+- *.dscalar.nii: Cifti component, not thresholded
+- threshold_*.dscalar.nii: Cifti component.
+Components are thresholded by zscoring to remove noise

 Note on output
 ---------------